[domestic]

 2003

-[domestic] uses a software engine normally used to generate violent first-shooter video games in order to reconstruct a remembered childhood space where a dramatic event has taken place: a house fire.
+[domestic] uses a software engine normally used to generate violent first-shooter video games (UNREAL) in order to reconstruct a remembered childhood space where a dramatic event has taken place: a house fire.

 [domestic] functions as both a virtual, interactive installation and a flexible means of storytelling, where the navigator is free to explore and linger.
-There is a subtle anxiety between traditional 3D game conventions and discovery in the highly stylized nature of the [domestic] experience.The ‘house’ depicted is less a physical space as a psychic one, a container for memory, with texts lining and extruding from walls.
+There is an intentional, subtle anxiety between traditional 3D game conventions and the highly stylized nature of the [domestic] experience.The ‘house’ depicted is less a physical space as a psychic one, a container for memory, with texts lining and extruding from walls.
 Recalling simple childhood memories (“it was springtime.
 A little muddy”), the world offers conflicting impressions and suggests a gap in memory (for example, a staircase built from the word ‘reconstructed’).

 Read about [domestic] in the 2006 book New Media Art